-Lewes Town Council is one of the 300 largest of the 9,800-or-so Parish Councils in England and Wales, with expenditure budgeted at nearly £926,000.
+Lewes Town Council is one of the 300 largest of the 9,800-or-so Parish Councils in England and Wales, with expenditure budgeted at just over £1million.
 It is the successor to Lewes Borough Council, which was incorporated in 1881.
 We are based at the Town Hall, in the High Street, which has been the home of Lewes’ local Council since 1893.

 Please explore our website; the menus above offer a variety of information and we add to this all the time.
 If you can't find what you are looking-for; please let us know.

-The Council comprises eighteen elected members – six representing each of three electoral wards (Bridge, Castle, and Priory), and it employs fifteen staff (7 full-time).
+The Council comprises eighteen elected members – six representing each of three electoral wards (Bridge, Castle, and Priory), and it employs fourteen staff (8 full-time).
 Council meets approximately every five weeks and often creates working-parties for large projects or short tasks.
 These can co-opt additional members from the community.

 There are four “lead members”: Finance & Policy - Environment & Tourism - Youth & Community; and Communications, who usually act as Chairmen for any working parties set-up within those areas of responsibility, and as our official spokesperson as required.
 Planning applications are considered by a standing committee that meets every three weeks, and there are functional panels for internal matters: Personnel, and Internal Audit/Corporate Governance.
 A third; the financial Grants Panel, assesses grant applications from voluntary & community sector organizations, and agrees an annual total of over £50,000 in amounts ranging between £50 and £2,000.